 All You Need To Know About Ikat Weaving

 Ikat fabrics have always been popular for their distinct style and unparalleled beauty.
 If you have ever used one, you will know how unique they are.
-We just introduced the most stunning Ikat woven fabrics into our shop, all the way from Thailand - I'm sure you'll love every one of them!
+We are always introducing new lines of the most stunning ikat woven fabrics into our shop, all the way from Thailand - I'm sure you'll love every one of them!
 Even as we are obsessing over their finesse, I thought I should share with you what makes them special.
 So, join me and find out all you ever wanted to know about this gorgeous, hand-woven fabric.

 The term “ikat” refers to the dyeing technique used to create the designs on the fabric.
 It is a resist dyeing process, where bundles of yarn are tightly wrapped together and then dyed as many times as is required to create the desired pattern.
 This dyeing process is different because the yarns are dyed before being woven into cloth.
 In most of the other resist-dyeing techniques, like batik for example, it is the final cloth and not the yarn, that's dyed.